Beyond 8 Billion: What You Need to Know About Population Projections

 As the world’s leading global health donor, the United States has pledged to provide equitable, accessible reproductive health care worldwide.
-However, a certain set of policies often interfere with and disrupt these essential health care services.
-An updated set of resources analyzes the global and domestic impacts of these restrictive policies.
-Read more…
+However, two major policies often interfere with and disrupt these essential health care services: the “global gag rule” and the Helms Amendment.
+These policies have devastating impacts on safe abortion access and other health services … Read More »

 Sexual and Reproductive and Health in Emergencies